pagkly/Zed/Investopedia3/Tax-Free Savings Account (TFSA).md

 Tax-free savings accounts (TFSA) were introduced in Canada in 2009 with a contribution limit of C$5,000 per year.
 In 2013, that limit was increased to C$5,500 annually and remained at that level through 2018, except in 2015 when the limit was C$10,000.3 In 2019, the contribution limit was raised to C$6,000, where it remains for 2020.4

 The benefit of holding an investment within a TFSA is that you won't be taxed on any income the investment earns.
 As an example, let's take two savers, Joe and Jane.
 At the beginning of the year, Joe puts C$6,000 in an investment account earning 7% per year; Jane does the same but within a TFSA.
-They will each have C$6,420 at the end of the year, but Jane will be able to withdraw all C$6,420 with no tax penalty, whereas Joe would be taxed on the C$420 he earned in [capital gain](https://www.investopedia.com/terms/c/capitalgain.asp).5
+They will each have C$6,420 at the end of the year, but Jane will be able to withdraw all C$6,420 with no tax penalty, whereas Joe would be taxed on the C$420 he earned in [[capital gain]](https://www.investopedia.com/terms/c/capitalgain.asp).5

 ### TFSA Contributions